amu-cai/geval/README.md

 translation?!
 Well, look at the second-worst feature — `&apos;&apos;` in the _output_!
-Oops, it seems like a very stupid mistake with post-processing was done and no double quote was correctly generated, which decreased the score a little bit for each sentence in which the quote was expected.
+Oops, it seems like a very stupid mistake with post-processing was done and no double quote was correctly generated, which decreased the score a little for each sentence in which the quote was expected.

 When I fixed this simple bug, the BLUE metric increased from 0.27358